Davidloku1234567/wildfire/README.md

 2. What is the distribution of stated causes of fire in California?

-3. One versus the rest classification for stated cause of fire
+3. One versus the rest classification for predicting stated cause of fire

 ### File Descriptions<a name="file_descriptions"></a>